clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 - `96` is a once in `110k` event (2h)
 - `95` is a once in `50k` event (55m)

+So if we only look at human fighters or mages, we can stop here:

-So in conclusion; comparing to the unscaled calculation, we are actually quite a lot more likely to get a good roll early than what just the pure dice math would indicate (likely `95` rather than estimated `90` for 50k rolls).
+> We are actually quite a lot more likely to get a good roll early than what just the pure dice math would indicate thanks to censoring (50k rolls => likely `95` rather than estimated `90` without censoring).

 However, what's up with the paladins and rangers?
 Time for another math detour.